Tuesday, 9 December 2008

 Best director: Winners - Joel and Ethan Coen, No Country For Old Men Nominations: Julian Schnabel, The Diving Bell and the Butterfly; Jason Reitman, Juno; Tony Gilroy, Michael Clayton; Paul Thomas Anderson, There Will Be Blood

 Best actor: Winner - Daniel Day-Lewis, There Will Be Blood.
-Nominations: George Clooney, Michael Clayton; Johnny Depp, Sweeney Todd; Tommy Lee Jones, In the Valley of Elah; Viggo Mortensen, Eastern Promises
+Nominations: George Clooney, Michael Clayton; Johnny Depp, Sweeney Todd; Tommy Lee Jones, In the Valley of Elah; Viggo Mortensen, Eas

 Best supporting actress: Winner - Tilda Swinton, Michael Clayton.
 Nominations: Cate Blanchett, I'm Not There; Ruby Dee, American Gangster; Saoirse Ronan, Atonement; Amy Ryan, Gone Baby Gone